celer-network/cApps-eth/README.md

 Celer dApps are highly interactive, secure and low-cost state-channel applications running on [Celer Network](www.celer.network) together with Celer [generic payment channel](https://github.com/celer-network/cChannel-eth).

-This repo provides templates and examples for developing the on-chain contract parts of dApps that can easily run on Celer mobile and web SDK [CelerX](https://celerx.app/).
-Note that most of the app interactiions happens off-chain, and these contracts are only used when players cannot reach consensus off-chain and want to dispute on-chain.
+This repo provides templates and examples for developing the on-chain contract parts of dApps that can smoothly run on Celer mobile and web SDK [CelerX](https://celerx.app/).
+Note that most of the app nteractions happen off-chain.
+On-chain operations are only needed when players cannot reach consensus off-chain and want to dispute.

-- **Multi-Session App:** initially deployed once by developer and can be repeatedly shared by all players til.
-No additional code needs to be deployed when players of on session wants to dispute on chain.
+- **Multi-Session App:** initially deployed once by the developer and can be repeatedly shared by all players til.
+No additional code needs to be deployed when players want to dispute on-chain.

-- **Single-Session App:** mostly used as an one-time virtual contract for fixed players without initial deployment.
-The player who wants to bring the off-chain game to on-chain dispute need to first deploy the contract.
+- **Single-Session App:** mostly used as a one-time virtual contract for fixed players without initial deployment.
+The player who wants to bring the off-chain game to on-chain dispute needs first to deploy the contract.

 ## Latest Deployments